glennwiz/StoryTeller/README.md

 ﻿
-# C# cli and discord boot for LLM inference
+# RnD project in C# cli and discord boot for LLM inference

 currently supports gguf models